-With the successful implementation of Pradhan Mantri Jan Dhan Yojana and embracing huge population to avail the banking benefits with opening a zero balance account with the continuation of Jan Dhan Yojana a National Pension Scheme (NPS) which is known as Atal Pension Yojana (“APY”) was effected and passed in the Union Budget of 2015-16 by our honorable Finance Minister Mr. Arun Jaitley.
+With the successful implementation of Pradhan Mantri Jan Dhan Yojana and embracing a huge population to avail the banking benefits with opening a zero balance account with the continuation of Jan Dhan Yojana, a National Pension Scheme (NPS) which is known as Atal Pension Yojana (“APY”) was affected and passed in the Union Budget of 2015-16 by our honorable Finance Minister Mr Arun Jaitley.

 Atal Pension Yojana is a pension scheme mainly aimed at the unorganized sector such as maids, gardeners, delivery boys, etc. This scheme replaced the previous Swavalamban Yojana which wasn’t accepted well by the people.

-The Government would also make a co-contribution of 50% of total contribution or Rs.
-1000 per annum, whichever is lower, to all eligible subscribers who had joined between June 2015 and December 2015 for 5 years i.e., for financial years 2015-16 to 2019-20.
-The subscribers should not be part of any other statutory social security schemes (For eg: Employee’s provident fund) or should not be paying income taxes in order to avail Government’s co-contribution
+The Government would also make a co-contribution of 50% of the total contribution, or Rs.
+1000 per annum, whichever is lower, to all eligible subscribers who had joined between June 2015 and December 2015 for a period of 5 years i.e., for financial years 2015-16 to 2019-20.
+The subscribers should not be part of any other statutory social security schemes (For eg: Employee’s provident fund), or should not be paying income taxes, in order to avail Government’s co-contribution.

-To avail benefits from the Atal Pension Yojana, you must fulfill the below requirements:
+To avail benefits from the Atal Pension Yojana, you must fulfil the below requirements:

 Follow these steps to avail the benefits of APY

 You will be sent a confirmation message when the application is approved.

 The monthly contribution depends upon the amount of pension you want to receive upon retirement and also the age at which you start contributing.
 The following table tells you how much you need to contribute per annum based on your age and pension plan.